 The first question is the most important.
-Schools may control what their employees say as part of their official duties.
-Common examples of where this is so include when educators are teaching a class, coaching a team, holding a parent-teacher conference, and driving a school bus.
-In those settings, the educator has much less freedom and must follow state and school district curriculum requirements.
-Schools may also restrict educators' speech so that the school remains neutral on controversial topics, but such restrictions must be evenhanded and may not silence only disfavored viewpoints.
-Where an educator is on the clock but not engaged in official duties there may be some First Amendment protection for their speech-for example, a private prayer said in between classes is likely protected by the First Amendment, as long as
+Schools may control what their employees say as part of their official duties.1 Common examples of where this is so include when educators are teaching a class, coaching a team, holding a parent-teacher conference, and driving a school bus.
+In those settings, the educator has much less freedom and must follow state and school district curriculum requirements.2 Schools may also restrict educators' speech so that the school remains neutral on controversial topics, but such restrictions must be even-handed and may not silence only disfavored viewpoints.3 Where an educator is on the clock but not engaged in official duties there may be some First Amendment protection for their speech-for example,

-&lt;sup>1 Garcetti v.
+1 Garcetti v.
 Ceballos, 547 U.S. 410 (2006); Johnson v.
 Poway Unified Sch.
 Dist., 658 F.3d 954, 966 (9th Cir.
 2011).

-&lt;sup>2 See Mayer v.
+2 See Mayer v.
 Monroe Cty.
 Cmty.
 Sch.
 Corp., 474 F.3d 477, 480 (7th Cir.
 2007).

-&lt;sup>3 Weingarten v.
+3 Weingarten v.
 Bd. of Educ. of City Sch.
 Dist. of City of New York, 680 F. Supp.
 2d 595, 602 (S.D.N.Y.
 2010).

-the educator does not pressure students to join.
-Similarly, a personal comment made at a time and place when educators are free to attend to personal issues may likewise be protected.
+a private prayer said in between classes is likely protected by the First Amendment, as long as the educator does not pressure students to join.4 Similarly, a personal comment made at a time and place when educators are free to attend to personal issues may likewise be protected.

 The subject of the educator's speech also matters.
-Educators have the most protection when they are talking about issues of public interest.
-They have less protection when talking about something personal.
+Educators have the most protection when they are talking about issues of public interest.5 They have less protection when talking about something personal.
 Statements about a school can fall into either category.
 For example, the public has a much greater interest in hearing an educator argue that schools should ditch high-stakes testing than it does in hearing an educator complain that the principal is too strict.

 Finally, schools may sometimes limit educators' speech because it is too disruptive or it is disrespectful.
 This may be true even when the educators are not at work and are speaking as private citizens on matters of public interest.
-Speech may be too disruptive when it provokes protests, complaints from students and their families, and negative attention from the broader community.
-Disrespectful speech is more likely to be disruptive than respectful speech.
+Speech may be too disruptive when it provokes protests, complaints from students and their families, and negative attention from the broader community.6 Disrespectful speech is more likely to be disruptive than respectful speech.
 Courts balance the school district's interest in controlling speech against the educator's interest in free speech to determine if the speech may be restricted or penalized.

 Professors at public institutions of higher education enjoy greater academic freedom than educators at the K-12 level.
-The Supreme Court has acknowledged that academic freedom in higher education is of "transcendent value" and is a "special concern of the First Amendment."
-As a consequence, professors generally have more freedom to speak on matters of public concern in the classroom and to determine their curriculum.
-Speech made during the course of a professor's official duties is likely protected under the First Amendment if the speech is related to their teaching or scholarship.
-But a professor's speech may be unprotected if it does not relate to the subject matter of their class, serves no academic purpose, or is unduly disruptive.
-I believe we have an ethical responsibility to our profession to tell the truth and teach the truth.
-It's not our responsibility to teach students what to think, but it is our responsibility as educators to teach them how to think critically.
-If we're going to really make things better and improve society, then that work starts with how we educate our students."
+The Supreme Court has acknowledged that academic freedom in higher education is of "transcendent value" and is a "special concern of the First Amendment."7 As a consequence, professors generally have more freedom to speak on matters of public concern in the classroom and to determine their curriculum.
+Speech made during the course of a professor's official duties is likely protected under the First Amendment if the speech is related to their teaching or scholarship.8 But a professor's speech may be unprotected if it does not relate to the subject matter of their class, serves no academic purpose, or is unduly disruptive.9